 One of the most popular winter treks in Uttarakhand, Kedarkantha Trek is a delight, both for seasoned trekkers as well as amateurs.
-With its feet touching the beautiful and rustic village of Sankri, about 10 hours away from Dehradun, Kedarkantha sits strongly at a height of 12,500 feet.
-Despite its height, the trail is a fairly easy one and can be accomplished even by beginners.
+With its feet touching the beautiful and rustic village of Sankri, about 7 hours away from Dehradun, Kedarkantha sits firmly at a height of 12,500 feet.
+Despite its (staggering) height, the trail is a fairly easy one and can be accomplished even by beginners.

 Sankri is the base camp from where the trek begins and ends.
 This village is rich in culture and art which is evident from the intricately carved wooden temples in the region.Purola near the village of Sankri has the last available ATM on the route.
 Spanned over 6 days, this trek is one of the most rewarding and delightful trails that Garhwal Himalayas offer.
 Stretched over about 20 km, the trek takes you on an exhilarating journey of rough terrains, dense forests, and remote villages dotted with crystal clear Himalayan lakes scattered along the trail.
 The gradient is also quite navigable with easy ascends and descends.

 Adorned with a snowy blanket in winters and its rich pine forests, Kedarkantha is one of the most alluring summit treks, especially for beginners.
 Kedarkantha treats its trekkers with majestic views of the mighty Himalayas.
 Located inside Govind Wildlife Sanctuary, one can also experience nature in its full glory.
 With hundreds of bird species, it is a bird watcher’s dream destination.
 Many rare species of flora and fauna can be seen at this Sanctuary.
 It's famous for Himalayan Black bear, Snow leopard, the gold Eagle and Himalayan Snowcrow and many others.It also features the highest zip line in Uttarakhand.

-The next stop comes at Juda ka Talab, a naturally formed lake surrounded by the densest and diverse forest.
+The next stop comes at Juda ka Talab, a naturally formed lake surrounded by the dense and diverse forest.
 Along with oak, pine and deodar forests many more varieties of coniferous trees and shrubs are visible.
-The lake can completely freeze during winter and can be visited in all seasons.
+The lake can completely freeze during the winters and can be visited in all seasons.
 While this region is covered in green forests and vegetation in summers, one may expect to find snow till mid-April.